effectfully/OTT/readme.md

  elimW P h  ⟨⟩₁
  ```

  To define a data type you need to define a description.
 Each description is a list of constructors.
-Each constructor is a telescope that ends with a list of inductive occurences and the final index that the constructor produces.
-Each inductive occurence is itself a telescope which allows to put the inductive position to the right of the arrow, i.e. to describe data types like `W`.
+Each constructor is a telescope that ends with a list of inductive occurrences and the final index that the constructor produces.
+Each inductive occurrence is itself a telescope which allows to put the inductive position to the right of the arrow, i.e. to describe data types like `W`.
 The code looks like this:

  ```
  data Tele (B : Set) : Set where